Tapestry

 • All Seeing White: Foundations for White Women cohort members are invited.
 If you have not participated in a Seeing White cohort, and identify as a white woman, we’d love to talk more about having you join us.
 Please email us to schedule time to connect.

-Registration for the Spring 2025 immersive to Montgomery is now closed.
-If you’re interested in a future trip, please join the waitlist.
+If you’re interested in a future trip, please join the interest list.

 • 2nd Thursdays of each month from 4-5:30 PT, 7-8:30 ET.
-Can register for each date HERE

 • Be part of determining what’s next.
 Email Tara if you’re interested.